ted19horse/CatchMind/README.md

 - The number of clients that can connect to the server is limited to 8.
 - The server grants drawing permission to the first person who enters.
 - We have strengthened the exit logic when clicking the exit button.
+- Users can view the chat logs between each other.